North Vancouver/New Westminster, BC

 - Minimum of three years managing a portfolio of environmental assessment, monitoring, and permitting projects.

-- Sound working knowledge of provincial and federal environmental legislation; experience with the environmental protocols and regulations of at least one municipality; familiarity with pertinent best management practices and environmental impact assessment methodology.
+- Experience with the environmental protocols and regulations of at least one municipality; familiarity with pertinent best management practices and environmental impact assessment methodology.

 - Experience operating in a dynamic consulting environment that requires leadership, flexibility, and teamwork.

-To apply, please submit a cover letter and CV describing your experience and salary expectations to firstname.lastname@example.org (no phone calls please).
-Please indicate “Wildlife Manager – Vancouver” in your subject line.
-Only short-listed candidates will be notified.
+To apply, please submit your cover letter and CV describing your experience and salary expectations in confidence through the online form or email: firstname.lastname@example.org (no phone calls please).
+Please indicate "Terrestrial/Wildlife Lead" in your subject line.
+Due to the volume of applicants, only short-listed candidates will be notified but we will retain your resume for any future openings.